-State Environmental Planning Policy (SEPP) Compliance of Planning Proposal SEPP 44 - Koala Habitat Protection SEPP 44 specifies that in order for a forested area to be classified as koala habitat, a minimum of 15% of the trees must be species of trees that provide food for koalas.
-A study of the vegetation on the subject land provided to Council to support the planning proposal includes a specific koala habitat assessment which concludes that the vegetation on the site is dominated by camphor laurel trees, and koala feed trees do not make up more than 15% of the tree layer.
+State Environmental Planning Policy (SEPP) Compliance of Planning Proposal SEPP (Koala Habitat Protection) 2020 This Policy aims to encourage the conservation and management of areas of natural vegetation that provide habitat for koalas to support a permanent free-living population over their present range and reverse the current trend of koala population decline.
+The ecological assessment found the site does not contain any primary koala feed trees, nor would it be considered to contain habitat important to this species.
 No koalas were observed using the site and no physical evidence was observed.
 The Byron Coast Comprehensive Koala Plan of Management does not include the subject land in a koala management precinct and does not identify it as having potential koala habitat.
 No clearing of native vegetation is anticipated to implement the planning proposal outcomes beyond any clearing that has been approved in the past.
 This planning proposal complies with the SEPP.

-State Environmental Planning Policy (SEPP) Compliance of Planning Proposal SEPP 55 - Remediation of Land The site has a history of use for dairy farming and grazing and no apparent use for intensive horticulture or a cattle tick dip site.
-The information provided to Council to support the planning proposal includes a preliminary contamination assessment, which indicates that the site is not contaminated from past land use.
-This planning proposal is consistent with the SEPP.
-SEPP (Primary The aims of this Policy are as follows: Production and Rural Development) 2019 (a) to facilitate the orderly economic use and development of lands for primary production, (b) to reduce land use conflict and sterilisation of rural land by balancing primary production, residential development and the protection of native vegetation, biodiversity and water resources, (c) to identify State significant agricultural land for the purpose of ensuring the ongoing viability of agriculture on that land, having regard to social, economic and environmental considerations, (d) to simplify the regulatory process for smaller-scale low risk artificial waterbodies, and routine maintenance of artificial water supply or drainage, in irrigation areas and districts, and for routine and emergency work in irrigation areas and districts, (e) to encourage sustainable agriculture, including sustainable aquaculture, (f) to require consideration of the effects of all proposed development in the State on oyster aquaculture, (g) to identify aquaculture that is to be treated as designated development using a well-defined and concise development assessment regime based on environment risks associated with site and operational factors.
+State Environmental Compliance of Diagram Dropped Planning Policy (SEPP) Compliance of Planning Proposal SEPP (Primary The aims of this Policy are as follows: Production and Rural Development) 2019 (a) to facilitate the orderly economic use and development of lands for primary production, (b) to reduce land use conflict and sterilisation of rural land by balancing primary production, residential development and the protection of native vegetation, biodiversity and water resources, (c) to identify State significant agricultural land for the purpose of ensuring the ongoing viability of agriculture on that land, having regard to social, economic and environmental considerations, (d) to simplify the regulatory process for smaller-scale low risk artificial waterbodies, and routine maintenance of artificial water supply or drainage, in irrigation areas and districts, and for routine and emergency work in irrigation areas and districts, (e) to encourage sustainable agriculture, including sustainable aquaculture, (f) to require consideration of the effects of all proposed development in the State on oyster aquaculture, (g) to identify aquaculture that is to be treated as designated development using a well-defined and concise development assessment regime based on environment risks associated with site and operational factors.
 The subject land is zoned RU2 Rural Landscape under Byron LEP 2014.
 A small part of the eastern edge of the subject land is regionally significant agricultural land in the Northern Rivers Farmland Mapping Project.
 None of it is State significant.
 Future agricultural use of the site once subdivided will be minimal.
 The site is generally isolated from commercial agriculture by its location and surrounding small lot subdivision and the old power station.
 This should minimise the likelihood of significant impact on surrounding rural land from the future rural residential use of this site.
 This planning proposal is consistent with the SEPP.